Get

 Wrapping Things Up

-Exploring the Grand Canyon with your canine friend is an unforgettable experience that you don’t want to miss.
+Exploring the Grand Canyon with your canine friend is an unforgettable experience you don’t want to miss.
 There are two trails your dog can join you on that offer stunning views of the canyon.
-Just remember that dogs aren’t allowed below the canyon rim, follow the safety precautions and tips for hiking with dogs, and to pack enough water, food, and supplies for both you and your furry friend.
+Just remember that dogs aren’t allowed below the canyon rim, follow the safety precautions and tips for hiking with dogs, and pack enough water, food, and supplies for you and your furry friend.

 Also, remember that these trails don’t have bathroom facilities or water fountains along their route, so be sure to bring enough water for hydration and stop by the bathrooms at the trailheads before you start your hiking journey.